ctrlsam/autostarter/README.md

 ## Contributing

-If you want to contribute to Autostart, please fork the repository and make your changes in a separate branch.
+If you want to contribute to Autostarter, please fork the repository and make your changes in a separate branch.
 Then, submit a pull request with a detailed description of your changes.

 ## License

-Autostart is licensed under the MIT License.
+Autostarter is licensed under the MIT License.
 See [LICENSE](https://github.com/ctrlsam/autostart/blob/main/LICENSE) for more information.